myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 A miss configuration of the sudo command can easily lead to a privilege escalation.
 To prevent it there is few good practices:

-the first one is to granted the minimum possible privileges to perform necessary tasks or operations.
-So for example if you want to allow an user to listen on a specific interface with `tcpdump`.
-You should configure `sudo` like that `user localhost = (root)   NOPASSWD: /usr/sbin/tcpdump -ttteni eth0`, this configuration will only permit to `user` to execute this exact command `/usr/sbin/tcpdump -ttteni eth0` as root.
+The first one is to granted the minimum possible privileges to perform necessary tasks or operations, be the more specific than you can.
+For example if you want to allow a user to listen on a specific interface with `tcpdump`.
+You should configure `sudo` like that `user ALL= (root)   NOPASSWD: /usr/sbin/tcpdump -ttteni eth0`, this configuration will permit to `user` to execute this exact command `/usr/sbin/tcpdump -ttteni eth0` as root no other argument.

 Never configure `sudo` like that `user	ALL=NOPASSWD:ALL`.